Your garage sale requires more than just a sign, table and money.

 For more info in Midland, Ontario- Garage Sale Bylaws

-That’s not all so it’s best to always read the bylaws set out by your city to make sure you are not holding a garage sale without purchasing a permit or marketing with incorrect signage or placement of yard sale signs.
-Not only that but some municipalities may only allow you to host a garage sale during certain weekends or times of year.
+That’s not all, so it’s best always to read the bylaws set out by your city to make sure you are not holding a garage sale without purchasing a permit or marketing with incorrect signage or placement of yard sale signs.

-You may get lucky and find your town or city who does require a garage sale permit to often offer a garage sale permit-free weekend during the summer months.
+You may get lucky and find your town or city that does require a garage sale permit to often offer a garage sale permit-free weekend during the summer months.

 What times can I host a garage sale?

 Another thing you may want to be mindful of besides the possibility of needing a garage sale permit is the time frame you are allowed to host a garage sale.

 For example, in the Town of Fort Erie, Ontario, you can host up to four garage sales in one calendar year, BUT they must be held between 8 am and 6 pm.
 Source: Fort Erie Bylaws

 In Wasaga, Beach, you can only host a garage sale from 8 am-8 pm, so it differs from place to place, and really you must do your due diligence beforehand as I don’t think there won’t be any slaps on the wrist.